-Taking into account the specific characteristics of its business lines, the local legislation, the Company aims to develop a remuneration system providing employees with rewards in keeping with those customary in their reference markets to attract and retain the talent that the Company needs.
+Taking into account the specific characteristics of its business lines, the local legislation, the Company aims to develop a remuneration system providing employees with rewards in line with the relevant benchmarks in their reference markets in order to attract and retain the talent that the Company needs.
 Remuneration is linked to individual performance always in relation to the collective performance of the Company.